Employment law- Whistleblowing

 - being bullied or harassed;

-- where you are ostracised.
+- where you are ostracised:

 The onus is on your employer to prove that you did not suffer a detriment due to the disclosure, and that it was because of another reason, such as your performance or conduct.

-There is no qualifying period of employment required in making a whistleblowing claim, and no maximum cap on a tribunal award if you win your case.
+Unlike in unfair dismissal claims, there is no qualifying period of employment required in making a whistleblowing claim, and no maximum cap on a tribunal award if you win your case.

 What are the time limits in making a claim?